Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 You have more energy.
 More brain space.
 Less anxiety.
 More capacity to take risks and pursue joy.

-And yes, fear might still show up.
-That’s normal.
 But fear doesn’t mean failure.
 It means you’re stepping into unfamiliar territory.

-Fear can come along for the ride—but it’s not in the driver’s seat anymore.
+Fear can come along for the ride, but it’s not in the driver’s seat anymore.
 It’s in the back seat.
 Way back.

 How to Start Letting Go (Without Losing Control)

-Food rules aren’t the only way to cope—they’ve just been the most familiar.
+Food rules aren’t the only way to cope; they’ve just been the most familiar.

 If you’re thinking, “I can’t imagine a future without them,” that’s okay.
 You don’t need to visualise the entire journey.